burdiuz/traceability-matrices/README.md

 Once test run is finished, coverage report will be stored in a coverage folder specified in cypress config or environment variable.
 Stored file is a JSON file and is not suitable for viewing, to generate viewable information and actual matrices/tables, user should use command `traceability-matrices generate` to generate static HTML files with reports or `traceability-matrices serve` to start local HTTP server with reports.

-Example feature is available in [git repo](https://github.com/burdiuz/traceability-matrices/tree/master/tests/cypress/setup)
+Example project is available in [git repo](https://github.com/burdiuz/traceability-matrices/tree/master/tests/cypress/setup)

 ## Installation